-This Amundi UK Remuneration Annex applies to Amundi UK and the individuals who work for Amundi UK.
+This Amundi UK Remuneration Annex applies to Amundi (UK) Limited and the staff who work for Amundi UK, as the definition of 'staff' encompasses other entities in group, this annex will also apply to employees of Amundi IT Services London Branch.

-MiFID investment firms that are regulated by the FCA in the UK (FCA investment firms) are within scope of the MIFIDPRU Remuneration Code (the "Code") in the FCA Handbook at SYSC 19G.
+MiFID investment firms that are regulated by the Financial Conduct Authority ("FCA") in the UK (FCA investment firms) are within scope of the MIFIDPRU Remuneration Code (the "Code") in the FCA Handbook at SYSC 19G.
 As part of the Code, firms are expected to ensure that their remuneration policies and practices (including performance assessment processes and decisions) are clear and documented.

-Amundi UK is classified under the Code as a "non-SNI Firm" given that it has annual AUM of €43 billion.
+Amundi UK is classified under the Code as a "non-SNI Firm" given that it has assets under management of €44bn.
 Further, Amundi UK will not be considered to be a "significant" non-SNI firm due to the value of its balance sheet assets, which means that Amundi UK is subject to the "core" rules of the Code applying.
 This Remuneration Annex reflects those principles of the Code.